 Another notable thing is that Cape Charles is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Cape Charles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Cape Charles doesn't have a public transportation system that people use for their commute.
+Cape Charles is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 If knowledge is power, Cape Charles is a pretty powerful place.
 55.30% of the adults in Cape Charles have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.